videntity/vmi/user-api.md

 Create a User Example #2 - More Options
 ========================================

-The following example illustrates an account creation with more demographic and identity infiormation.
+The following example illustrates an account creation with more demographic and identity information.

 * HTTP Method: POST